WithLithum/EnhancedStops/README.md

 ## License

-This project is licensed under GNU GPL 3.0.
-You may choose any later version of GNU GPL desired to apply.
+This project is licensed under GNU LGPL 3.0.
+You may choose any later version of GNU (L)GPL desired to apply.

-There's a copy of the full text of the GNU GPL version 3 in the [LICENSE file](LICENSE).
+There is a copy of GNU GPL 3.0 in the [COPYING](COPYING) file while LGPL terms in the [COPYING.LESSER](COPYING.LESSER) file.